on Contemporary Ukraine

 international crimes (war of aggression, war crimes, crimes vs. humanity, genocide)

-civilians (internally displaced/refugees, volunteer groups, resistance/collaboration)
+civilians (civil associations, volunteer groups, resistance/collaboration)

 geopolitics (postwar scenarios, security guarantees, NATO, EU, China)